 Christians are told to love their enemies and pray for those who persecute them, but should we also pray for justice and judgment to befall our enemies?
-Trevor Laurence joins Derek and Andrew to discuss the imprecatory psalms and their implications in the Christian Life, their biblical-theological framework, and how they can and should be incorporated in our liturgy and worship.
+Trevor Laurence, Executive Director of the Cateclesia Institute, joins Derek and Andrew to discuss the imprecatory psalms and their implications in the Christian Life, their biblical-theological framework, and how they can and should be incorporated in our liturgy and worship.

 Introduction + the definition of imprecatory psalms [0:00 – 3:30]